Step By Step Guide

 1. Please resize the image to its final size before using FocalBlade.

-3. Set the Sharpen sliders of the Edges and Surface tabs to zero.
+3. Set the Sharpen sliders of the Edges and Surface groups on the Manual tab sheet to zero.

-4. Increase the value of the Soften slider of the Surface tab until you are satisfied with the result.
-Also try different Radius slider settings.
+4. Increase the value of the Soften slider of the Surface group until you are satisfied.
+Also try different Radius values.

-5. To soften the edges, too, please decrease the value of the Intensity slider.
-Try various settings for the Method combo box if you are still not satisfied.
+5. To soften the edges as well, decrease the value of the Edge Mask > Intensity slider on the Mask tab sheet.
+Try activating the Median check box if you are still not satisfied.

-6. Click on OK to apply the correction.
+6. Click on OK (or Save As) to apply the correction.

 Creating a Glow Effect

-1. Switch to Glow mode or to Expert mode.
-In Expert mode set both Sharpen sliders to zero if you don't want additional sharpening to be applied.
+1. Switch to Special Effect mode or to Advanced Mode.
+In Advanced Mode set both Sharpen sliders on the Manual tab sheet to zero if you don't want additional sharpening to be applied.

-2. Adjust the Glow slider to your preferred value and change the glow color by clicking on the color box left to the Glow slider.
+2. Adjust the Glow slider to your preferred value and change the glow color by clicking on the color box located at the left of the Glow slider.

-3. To change the look of the glow effect you can use the Intensity, Smoothness and Remove sliders.
+3. To change the look of the glow effect you can use the Edge Mask sliders (on the Mask tab sheet).

-4. Click on OK to apply the correction.
+4. Click on OK (or Save As) to apply the correction.

 Creating a Soft Focus Effect

-1. Switch to Soft Focus mode or to Expert mode.
-In Expert mode set both Sharpen sliders (of at least that of the Surface tab) to zero if you don't want additional sharpening to be applied.
+1. Switch to Soft Blur mode or to Advanced Mode.
+In Advanced Mode set both Sharpen sliders (or at least the one in the Surface group) on the Manual tab sheet to zero if you don't want additional sharpening to be applied.

-2. Set the Soften slider to a value between 50 and 75 and set the Radius slider of the Surface tab to a value of around 8.0.
+2. Set the Soften slider to a value between 50 and 75 and set the Radius slider of the Surface group to a value of around 8.0.

-4. In Expert mode you can additionally use the Intensity and Remove sliders to selectively soften or unsoften certain image areas.
-Additionally you can use the Highlights and Shadows sliders from the Fix tab to remove the effect from the highlights and shadows.
+4. You can additionally use the Edge Mask sliders on the Mask tab sheet to selectively soften or keep certain image areas sharp.
+Additionally use the Highlights and Shadows sliders to reduce the effect in the highlights and shadows.

-4. Click on OK to apply the correction.
+4. Click on OK (or Save As) to apply the correction.